Njorn2/web-browser-chat-gpt-extension/README.md

   ```bash
    sh config-targets.sh
   ```
-  > If you running in linux, use 'bash' intead of 'sh'.
+  > If you are using Linux, use 'bash' instead of 'sh'.
 5. Follow the steps below to each browser.

 ### Installing on Chrome.